MicrosoftDocs/connected-spaces/articles/web-app-insights-summary-pages.md

 ![Store footfall card](media/analytics-31.PNG "Store footfall card")

-The subscript describes the percent change in this value for the current time frame compared to the previous time frame of equal duration.
+The subscript in the card describes the percent change in this value for the current time frame compared to the previous time frame of equal duration.
 The triangle to the left of the subscript indicates whether this change was positive or negative.

 **Display passersby.** This card highlights the number of people that passed within the camera field of view that contains the display effectiveness zone of interest.